Some scholarships will be handed to you. Local examples:

 - LCSC offers an automatic $2500 to Idaho students with a 3.75 GPA, and $1500 for a 3.25 GPA.

-- If you declare a certain major, some departments may simply give you a scholarship.
+- If you declare a certain major, some departments may give you a scholarship.

 But many scholarships require some initiative on your part.
 You must find them and apply.
-Often, the application requires an essay, or written references.
+Often, the application requires an essay or written references.
 It’s a bit of a hassle!
-But, if you spend 10 hours filling out 10 applications, and you get 1 or 2 of those scholarships, the return on your investment is immense.
-Logos receives mailings on scholarships that are often quite specific.
-There are scholarships for young entrepreneurs, dancers, and students who do volunteer work.
-There’s no easy way to post all of these offerings, but if I know you are interested in something specific, I will pass it along to you.
-Or, come in and browse!
-If there are scholarships that seem to be general interest, I’ll send them along to everyone.
+But if you spend 10 hours filling out 10 applications, and you get 1 or 2 of those scholarships, the return on your investment is immense.

 Idaho State Board of Education Scholarships

-Here is one of interest: The State of Idaho awards scholarships every year to Logos students.
+Here is one of interest: The State of Idaho awards scholarships annually to Logos students.
 These are for any state school in Idaho.
-The application opens up Oct 1st.
-See https://boardofed.idaho.gov/scholarships/ (for further info, here is a short video that walks through the steps to complete https://www.youtube.com/watch?v=U9mBjb-uDic).
+The application opens up on October 1st.
+See https://boardofed.idaho.gov/scholarships/.
 There are numerous options; two specific ones to look at are:

 - Idaho Governor’s Cup Scholarship.
 Deadline February 15.
 Requires 2.8 GPA and strong public service/volunteerism experience.

 - Opportunity Scholarship.
-Deadline is March 1.
+The deadline is March 1.
 GPA must be at least a 2.7, with demonstrated financial need.

-Military: If you are interested in the armed forces, they have many options for paying for college.
-ROTC and the Reserves are options while you go to college, and active duty has educational benefits afterward under the GI bill.
-I have promotional material in my office if you are interested.
+Military: If you are interested in the armed forces, there are many options available for paying for college.
+ROTC and the Reserves are options while you go to college, and active duty has educational benefits afterward under the GI Bill.

-Athletics: if you have an interest in college athletics at any level, you should discuss with Mr. Lopez and Mr. Euhus.
+Athletics: If you have an interest in college athletics at any level, you should discuss it with Mr. Lopez.
 There are many detailed forms and requirements to ensure your eligibility.

 Need-Based Financial Aid:

-Merit-based scholarships are based on your abilities and accomplishments: test scores, GPA, recommendations, etc. Need-based scholarships are based upon you and your family’s actual tax returns and other financial data.
+Merit-based scholarships are based on your abilities and accomplishments: test scores, GPA, recommendations, etc. Need-based scholarships are based on you and your family’s actual tax returns and other financial data.
 If you don’t submit your financial information, you will be eligible for only merit-based scholarships.
-Know the filing priority date for your college.
+Be aware of the filing priority date for your college.
 There are two common ways financial need is assessed:

 - The FAFSA (“Free Application for Federal Student Aid) is one indicator of financial need.
-The federal government uses it to decide on federal grants and loans, but other non-Federal entities use it for an appraisal of financial need.
+The federal government uses it to determine eligibility for federal grants and loans, but other non-federal entities use it to assess financial need.
 For example, the FAFSA is used by some Christian schools, private scholarships, state scholarships, departmental scholarships, and work-study programs (which are prioritized by financial need).
-Applications are available from www.fafsa.ed.gov and can be filled out after October 1st (it’s open now).
+The FAFSA website is: https://studentaid.gov/h/apply-for-aid/fafsa.
+Applications are available and can be filled out after October 1st.
 The FAFSA deadline is June 30th, but do not be deceived: colleges require it MUCH earlier for their purposes.
 For example, the UI requires it to be submitted by Feb 15th.

 - CSS Profile: Another means of assessing financial need is the College Board’s CSS Profile.
-About 400 colleges use it, generally private and elite colleges.
-New Saint Andrews uses it.
+Approximately 400 colleges use it, primarily private and elite institutions.
 The CSS Profile is more detailed than the FAFSA. https://cssprofile.collegeboard.org/

-Depending on parental finances, both the CSS Profile and FAFSA can be complex (for example, if the parents own a business), so don’t wait to begin this process.
+Depending on parental finances, both the CSS Profile and FAFSA can be complex (for example, if the parents own a business), so it’s best not to wait to begin this process.